 Not a day goes by when I don’t go to bed thinking of fifty ways that I could have been a better mom to Ayva.
 I mean, I know I’m a great mom.
 I love Ayva more than anything, and I work hard to make her happy, but there’s always room for improvement.
-I could always be more attentive, or more patient.
+Sometimes I could be more attentive, or more patient.
 Then, there’s nights like tonight, when I was on my way to the market to get groceries for dinner…and ended up going through the drive through at a fast food restaurant.

 But, that’s the nature of motherhood.
 Tonight we had fast food, tomorrow morning, I’ll be at the farmer’s market bright and early getting local, organic produce for meals for next week.
 There are ups and there are downs.
 Sometimes I’ll be able to read a huge stack of books at bedtime, other nights, it’ll be one short picture book and lights out.
 The one thing that I realized I can do, no matter what’s going on, is say these ten thing every single day.
 These short phrases and questions help me to not get so engrossed in my work that I forget to engage, and they let Ayva know that I care about what she does and what she thinks.
 Even if you’ve got a lot going on, take the time to say these ten things to your child every single day, and watch your child’s self-esteem grow!